Innlandet-Fylkesarkiv/file-converter/README.md

 make build_win #Build for Windows make build_linux #Build for Linux (not stable, use Windows build)
 ```
+The resulting binaries will be located in a new "Windows" or "Linux" directory.

 > [!WARNING]
 > If you want to build using ```dotnet build``` or an IDE you need to build **both** ```file-converter-prog2900.csproj``` and ```GUI/ChangeConverterSettings/ChangeConverterSettings.csproj```.